patrickmziet/sherlock/README.md

 # Sherlock eval

-Eval that tests LLMs ability to determine the culprit in Sherlock Holmes murder mysteries.
+Inspired by an [episode of the Dwarkesh Podcast](https://x.com/dwarkesh_sp/status/1825931761118794102), this is an eval that tests LLMs ability to determine the culprit in Sherlock Holmes murder mysteries.

 ## Contributing a mystery